sookinoby/generative-models/README.md

 Deep learning models in recent times have been used to create even more powerful and useful models called Generative Models.
 A Generative Model doesn’t just create a decision boundary but understands the underlying distribution of values..
 Using this this insight, a generative model can also generate new data or classify a given input data.
 Here are some examples of Generative Models:

 1. Predicting the probability of a word or character given the previous word or character.
 Almost all of us have a predictive keyboard on our smartphone, which suggests upcoming words for super-fast typing.
-Generative models allows us to build the most advanced predictive system similar [SwiftKey](https://blog.swiftkey.com/swiftkey-debuts-worlds-first-smartphone-keyboard-powered-by-neural-networks/).
+Generative models allows us to build the most advanced predictive system similar to [SwiftKey](https://blog.swiftkey.com/swiftkey-debuts-worlds-first-smartphone-keyboard-powered-by-neural-networks/).

 2. Producing a new song or combine two genre of songs to create an entirely different song, and  synthesizing new images from existing images are some examples of Generative Models.

-3. [Upgrading images](https://arxiv.org/pdf/1703.04244.pdf) to a higher resolution for removing fuzziness and improving image quality.
-You can also restore photos.
+3. [Upgrading images](https://arxiv.org/pdf/1703.04244.pdf) to a higher resolution for removing fuzziness, improving image quality, restoring photos, and much more.

-And much more.

 In general, Generative Models can be used on any form of data to learn the underlying distribution, generate new data, and augment existing data.

-In this tutorial, we are going to build Generative Models, using Apache MXNet gluon API, for the first application just listed above: predicting the next alphabetical character in an incoming stream.
+In this tutorial, we are going to build Generative Models, using Apache MXNet gluon API, for the first application just listed above: predicting the next alphabetical character in an incoming stream and then implement generative adversarial network for generating new image from existing images.

 We will also talk about the following topics:

 * The difference between Generative and Discriminative models
 * The building blocks of a Recurrent Neural Network (RNN)
 * Implementation of an unrolled version of RNN to understand its relationship with Feed Forward Neural Network.
-* Implementation of Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) RNN and followed by Generative Adversarial Network (GAN) using the MXNet Gluon API.
+* Simple example of Generative Adversarial Network (GAN)

 You need to have a basic understanding of Recurrent Neural Network(RNN), Activation Functions, Gradient Descent, Back Propagation and NumPy to understand this tutorial.